Among the Sleep: Alternate ending

 This 'bad ending' was scrapped from the story but was placed in the enhanced edition of the game.
 The ending can be accessed at the Museum level.
-David wakes up in a broken-down, cage-like baby crib in an unknown area.
-Then he sees Teddy turning a wheel, where the crib is being held, revealing a room with lifeless dolls, all memory items, and a giant cooking pot.
-The crib stops moving and Teddy walks creepily towards David, 'happily' greeting him with red eyes.
-From that moment, his neck cracks and giant skeleton-like hands come out of his body, revealing his true ghostly form: "The Nightmare".
-It turns out the Nightmare has been using young children to collect beloved items to create a stew by disguising them as stuffed toys and tricking children to venture far from their homes and to his hideout.
-He prepares his meal by placing all the items in the pot and stirring them while reciting the quotes from the toddler's book "Five Thirsty Animals."
-He then congratulates David for doing his bidding, grabs him, and drops him into the boiling water ready to be devoured.
+The toddler wakes up in a broken-down, cage-like crib in an unknown area.
+They see Teddy turning a wheel, where the crib is being held, revealing a room with lifeless dolls, all memory items, and a giant cooking pot.
+The crib stops moving and Teddy walks creepily towards the toddler, “happily” greeting them with black eyes.
+From that moment, his neck cracks and giant skeleton-like hands emerge from his body, revealing his true ghostly form "The Nightmare".
+It turns out The Nightmare has been using young children to collect beloved items to create a stew by disguising them as stuffed toys and tricking children to venture far from their homes and to his hideout.
+He prepares his meal by placing all the items in the pot and stirring them while reciting the quotes from the toddler's book.
+He then congratulates the toddler, grabs them, and drops them into the boiling water ready to be devoured.